 Meanwhile, all three of our "newcomers" are, shockingly enough, still in the competition.

 Tonight, however, they probably wished they'd have taken the Bus home earlier when they saw

-the list of pre-cleared songs from the notoriously awful 1970s available to choose from.
+the list of pre-cleared 1970's songs available to them.

 In fact, owing to the producers' stinginess and the camp counselors' sick sense of humor,

-only four songs were on the list.
+it was only four songs long.
 Nobody chose "Disco Duck."

 Wednesday, June 18th, 2008

 Given that AI1's Big Band Night is the American Idol episode